medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 #### Load new Compose files with existing ones

-Now that you've added the new config, we can load it
+Now that you've added the new configuration files, we can load it alongside the existing ones.
+Assuming you've followed the [Watchdog Setup]({{< relref "apps/guides/hosting/monitoring/setup" >}}), this would be:

+cd ~/cht-monitoring
+docker compose -f docker-compose.yml -f ../cadvisor-compose.yml up -d

 ### On CHT Core